 The DRC has concluded 11 investment treaties of which four are in force, but none of them is specifically favourable for mining investments.

-However, the DRC has signed with Belgium and South Africa nondouble taxation treaties providing for several corporate tax, interest, IP royalties and dividend advantages.
+However, the DRC has signed non-double taxation treaties with Belgium and South Africa providing for several corporate tax, interest, intellectual property royalties and dividend advantages.